 In our effort to leverage existing quality reporting program infrastructure, we have developed online tools/applications.
 We have experienced in the past with other quality reporting program that under some unforeseen circumstances (natural disaster) and/or does not meet measure criteria (e.g., too few cases for reporting purposes), hospital providers have been unable to gain access to the internet (e.g., system wide shut down or upgrade/downtime) and/or provide data for submission.
 In the event that this happens, we have developed some paper-based forms and provide PCHs the opportunity to receive exemption for not reporting the applicable measure(s) (e.g., measure exception and ECE).

 Since FY2014, CMS has finalized 18 measures.
-We are proposing to add one new quality measure to the PCHQR program beginning with FY 2017: External Beam Radiotherapy (EBRT) for Bone Metastases.
+We are finalizing one new quality measure to the PCHQR program in the FY 2015 IPPS/LTCH final rule: External Beam Radiotherapy (EBRT) for Bone Metastases.
 Bone metastases are a common manifestation of malignancy, with some cancer types having bone metastases prevalence as high as 70-95%.

 EBRT can provide significant pain relief in 50-80% of patients with painful bone metastases.
 Although clinical guidelines recommend the use of shorter EBRT treatment courses, there has been a reluctance to adopt them, resulting in a performance gap between treatment and guidelines.
 Based on the clinical relevance, we believe proposing to adopt this measure is imperative as it supports our commitment to promoting patient safety and supporting the NQF domains.
 Additionally, this new measure is NQF-endorsed, thereby meeting the requirement of section 1866(k)(3)(A) of the Social Security Act.

-Additionally, CMS will be finalizing our policy requiring PCHs to submit all payer data for the SCIP and OCM measures while applying a sampling methodology when drawing the population and sample size.
+Additionally, CMS has finalized our policy requiring PCHs to submit all payer data for the SCIP and OCM measures while applying a sampling methodology when drawing the population and sample size.

 Information Users